Carreau/ipython-wiki/Dev:-Meeting,-July-2013.md

 * AM: 15 minute mini-talks by stake holders about their usage cases
 * PM: Low level message spec aspects
 * PM: Security and plugin approach
+* "Open house" for campus community (could be moved to any other day).

 Thursday

 * AM: Low level Python/JavaScript APIs
 * PM: Traits-like API
-* "Open house" for campus community (could be moved to any other day).
+* first thing AM or last thing PM: google hangout with Prabhu and other members of the India team.

 Friday